01 of 12

 Wooden Modeling Tools

-Wooden modeling tools come in an astounding variety of shapes, useful in all sorts of handbuilding.
+Wooden modeling tools come in an astounding variety of shapes, and they are useful in all sorts of hand-building.
 Although called modeling tools, the triangular-headed varieties are also excellent trimming tools while throwing on the wheel.Continue to 9 of 12 below.

 09 of 12

 Sponges are one of the most useful tools you will ever have in your pottery kit.
-Largish natural or special synthetic sponges are used to absorb or distribute water during throwing.
+Medium to large natural or special synthetic sponges help potters absorb or distribute water during throwing.
 Many potters also use elephant ear sponges (a specific type of natural sponge) during the throwing process.
-For more information, check out
+If you are getting into potting, you'll want to know more about the various types of pottery sponges.

 10 of 12

-Brushes are used to carry water and slip to specific areas when you are working the clay, as well as used to paint and design with slips, underglazes, and overglazes.
+Brushes are used to carry water and slip to specific areas when you are working the clay, as well as to paint and design with slips, underglazes, and overglazes.
 The best brushes for ceramics and pottery are sumi, or bamboo, brushes.
 They can be loaded with a tremendous amount of fluid and still come to a nicely pointed end.
-Here's more about what brushes can do in pottery:

 11 of 12